kxnoun/Adams-Benchmark-Game/README.md

 # Adam's Benchmark Game
 ## Introduction
 Hello, I'm Adam!
 Thank you for taking your time to read this.
-I've wanted to create my own personal project for quite a while now, but studies has kept me very busy for quite a while.
+I've wanted to create my own personal project for quite a while now, but studies has kept me very busy.
 Finally I have created my first ever personal project.
 For the past year, I have had many university projects that required me to make simple games using both Python and Java, so I decided to make my own during my reading week.

 **This project is the first step in my journey to discovering myself in the world of programming and computer science!**